-Join Tammy Coron for an in-depth discussion in this video 3D Touch and the HIG, part of iOS 9 3D Touch In Depth.
+Join Tammy Coron for an in-depth discussion in this video 3D Touch and the HIG, part of iOS 9 3D Touch Quick Start.

 - [Voiceover] As a developer, it is your responsibility to follow the Apple Human Interface Guidelines.
 By doing so, you help to improve the experience for the users by making your app's interface more intuitive, learnable, and consistent.
 When you're implementing 3D Touch features, do so according to the guidelines set forth by Apple.
 So let's take a look at what the HIG has to say about 3D Touch, starting with Peek and Pop.